ed-gility/self-powered-vehicle/README.md

 4. Attach propulsion to vehicle & TEST
 5. **Demo** to other groups and get ideas for adjustments

+### Finishing Touches
+1. Be sure your product is attractive
+2. Be sure your product has your logo on it
+3. Be sure your procuct has a windshield
+4. Be sure your product has a seated location (behind the windsheild) for a lego character.

 ### Create a Product webpage (in your Organization website)
 1. copy the file **self-powered-vehicle.html** into your Organization's website
 2. attach a photo or video of your projects